libp2p/specs/relay/circuit-v2.md

-The main problem is that v1 has no mechanism to reserve resources in the relay, which leads to continuoues oversubscription of relays and the necessity of (often inefective) heuristics for balancing resources.
+The main problem is that v1 has no mechanism to reserve resources in the relay, which leads to continuoues oversubscription of relays and the necessity of (often ineffective) heuristics for balancing resources.
 In practice, running a relay proved to be an expensive proposition requiring dedicated hosts with significant hardware and bandwidth costs.
 In addition, there is ongoing work in Hole Punching